Cennamo Woodwinds

 This rebuild was a big deal, it required 10 solder joints, 7 silver solder joints, 2 hinge tube extensions, 15 new oversized rods were made and their respective posts and hinge tubes were reamed to within .0005" for a perfect fit with no play whatsoever on the rod or in the posts.

-were another story.
+The tone holes were another story.
 Not only were the rolls cut right right through, there were deep divots where the buffing wheel dug into the tone hole wall.
 I put a lot of thought into making new rolls for those destroyed and ultimately decided against it because the extent and difficulty of such work outweighed the benefits.
 Meaning, I believe the primary benefits of making new rolls were for cosmetic authenticity, not functionality.

 I'm all for cosmetic authenticity, even if it doesn't actually benefit the response of the horn, except when it means losing my shirt on a job that is already a very steep climb.
 So I finished the job left incomplete by the buffer and completely removed the rolls half destroyed - the rolls were lifting away from the chimneys as it was.